JGRennison/OpenTTD-patches/README.md

 * Drive-through train depot emulation (added in v0.38.0)

+* One-way road and road vehicle overtaking enhancements (added in v0.39.0)
+  * Road between one-way road tiles is also one-way.
+  * One way roads may have T-junctions on the drive side.
+  * Drive-through road stops may be made one way.
+  * Road vehicles have fewer constraints on overtaking on one-way road, and may be remain in the overtaking lane indefinitely.
+  * Road vehicles may now start and finish overtaking on bridges and in tunnels.
+  See the [wiki](https://github.com/JGRennison/OpenTTD-patches/wiki/One-way-roads) for full details.

 * Save/load and savegame format changes
   * Various changes to improve handling of savegames which use features not in trunk.
   * Savegames from this patchpack are not loadable in trunk.